Small Businesses Steadily Creating Jobs

 Revenue declined for the sixth consecutive month, this time by 0.4 percent.
 As was the case in July, the retail industry and the lodging industry suffered the biggest declines: 0.7 percent.
 Construction also took a hit, declining by 0.6 percent.
 The health care and social assistance had the smallest dip in revenue of all the industries: 0.3 percent (just slightly less than the previous month's 0.4 percent).

-"This month's indexes bring both good and bad news," Susan Woodward, the economist who worked with Intuit to create the indexes, said in a statement
+"This month's indexes bring both good and bad news," Susan Woodward, the economist who worked with Intuit to create the indexes, said in a statement.
+The bad news is that revenue is dropping, but she pointed out that self-employment numbers are up.

 "After five years of declining self-employment beginning in January 2007, we began seeing a big comeback starting in November 2011," she said.